 In the mid-1800s, gold was discovered in Coolgardie and Kalgoorlie in what was then the colony of Western Australia.
 Prospectors from across Australia and around the globe flocked to Western Australia to cash in on the deposits.
 The Perth Mint, for its part, opened in 1899 as the third branch of the Royal Mint of England on the continent due to the need for refining and coining all the gold discovered.
 Between 1899 and 1931 alone, the Perth Mint struck 106 million British Gold Sovereigns and 735,000 British Gold Half Sovereigns.
 Currently, the Perth Mint refines an average of 400 tonnes of gold annually.

 The Perth Mint is famous for its annual-release gold bullion coins, such as the Gold Kangaroo and Gold Lunar collections.
 There are other Perth Mint gold coins available as well that are often issued to mark important occasions in national history.
-These coins typically feature low mintage figures and are issued for a limited time.
-A few examples from the JM Bullion catalog include the following:
+Additional collections include rectangular gold bullion coins, Myths & Legends Coins, and other offerings from Perth.

 The Perth Mint offers more than just gold coins.
 It also has gold bars for sale that feature its famous logo.
 The Perth Mint Gold Bars are available in weights ranging from 1 Gram on the diminutive side to the larger 10 oz gold bar.
 All gold bars from the Perth Mint feature .9999 pure gold content and are shipped inside of sealed assay packaging as an original purchase.
 The bars feature an obverse design with the Perth Mint logo at the top.